 Lycopene is one of the most potent plant-derived antioxidants found in fruits and vegetables.
 It can help protect DNA, proteins, and lipids from oxidation and promotes cellular resilience and longevity by scavenging free radicals—thus, promoting redox balance.* Antioxidants help balance oxidative stress activity, creating cellular harmony in the body (and lycopene is particularly good at its job).*

-Clinical research has demonstrated heart-healthy effects for lycopene intake via foods (tomatoes specifically) and targeted supplementation.* Consuming tomatoes and tomato products has yielded cardioprotective benefits, specifically, improving LDL-cholesterol, cytokine, and blood flow, while lycopene supplementation has been shown to promote a healthy systolic blood pressure.*
+Clinical research has demonstrated heart-healthy effects for lycopene intake1 via foods (tomatoes specifically) and targeted supplementation.* Consuming tomatoes and tomato products has yielded cardioprotective benefits, specifically, improving LDL-cholesterol, cytokine, and blood flow, while lycopene supplementation has been shown to promote a healthy systolic blood pressure.*

 "High dietary intake of lycopene has been shown to be beneficial for cardiovascular health,"* explains registered dietitian Jess Cording, M.S., R.D., CDN.
-She adds that there has been a lot of research on lycopene's ability to improve heart health in both men and women with focused cardiovascular health-support needs.*
+She adds that there has been a lot of research on lycopene's ability to improve heart health2 in both men and women with focused cardiovascular health-support needs.*

 At some point, you've probably been told to use a topical vitamin C or antioxidant serum on your skin to slow down natural aging and reduce fine lines and wrinkles.
 As it turns out, researchers have found that lycopene and beta-carotene are the main carotenoids (aka antioxidants) found in both skin and plasma, which explains why they're often used in skin care products.

-In addition to healthy aging and skin love, concentrated doses of lycopene also improve the body's ability to protect itself from the sun.* If you're wondering if loading up on tomatoes during summertime is a natural replacement for sunblock, it's important to note that lycopene offers minimal sun protection (we're talking less than 2 SPF).
+In addition to healthy aging and skin love, concentrated doses of lycopene also improve the body's ability to protect itself from the sun.* If you're wondering if loading up on tomatoes during summertime is a natural replacement for sunblock, it's important to note that lycopene offers minimal sun protection (we're talking less than 2 SPF3).
 "Lycopene has been shown to be helpful in protecting against sun exposure, but not to the degree where it could be considered a substitute for sunscreen and/or staying out of the sun,"* Cording specifies.

 Eye health benefits

 You've probably heard that carrots are good for your eyes at some point.
 As it turns out, beta-carotene doesn't have a monopoly on that health benefit, and there's another carotenoid in town.
-Yes, lycopene (and lutein and zeaxanthin) promotes eye health and visual acuity.*
+Yes, lycopene (and lutein and zeaxanthin) promotes eye health and visual acuity4.*

-Remember, lycopene has anti-inflammatory properties and reduces oxidative stress, which both contribute to the health and function of our eyes.* Additionally, lycopene has been shown to support vision in aging adults—so you can add this carotenoid to your longevity toolbox!*
+Remember, lycopene has anti-inflammatory properties and reduces oxidative stress, which both contribute to the health and function of our eyes.* Additionally, lycopene has been shown to support vision in aging adults5—so you can add this carotenoid to your longevity toolbox!*

 Brain health benefits